k-essence and tachyons in brane-worlds: k-essence in brane-world model

-Below, we study the atypical k-essence model \cite{CHI1}, \cite{CHFE1}, \cite{CHIR1} where $F^\infty$ satisfy the requisites $\al=\al_0$ and $F^\infty-2xF^\infty_{x}={\al}_{0}$.
-Integrating the latter one finds the kinetic function of this theory,
+Now we are going to study the group of solutions related to the atypical k-essence model \cite{CHI1}, \cite{CHFE1}, \cite{CHIR1} where its kinetic funcion $F^\infty$ satisfies the requisites $\al=\al_0$ and $F^\infty-2XF^\infty_{,X}={\al}_{0}$.
+Integrating the latter condition one finds the kinetic function of this theory,

 where ${\al}_{0}$ and $\beta$ are arbitrary constants.
-It is associated with a divergent sound velocity \cite{MCL}, \cite{CHIR1} and with the extended tachyon model considered in \cite{CHI1}.
+In this case we work under the condition $F_{,X}+2XF_{,XX} = 0$, i.e., the solutions will be associated with a divergent sound velocity \cite{MCL}, \cite{CHIR1} as well as the extended tachyon model considered in \cite{CHI1}.
 In Ref. \cite{CHIR1} it was shown that the existence of solutions for the Friedmann cosmology leads to the inverse square potential.